utwente/living-textbook/docs/docker.md

 ## First account

 In order to authenticate yourself within the LTB, you must have created a local account combined with an initial study area.
-You can do so by running the following:
+You can do so by running the following in a new console in the project root folder.
+The default values between square brackets will be used if you hit enter without filling anything in.

 ```
 docker-compose exec ltb bin/console ltb:add:account --with-area